Skip to main content

 About the condition

-It is important that if you have symptomatic veins or complications that your doctor refers you to a vascular specialist.
-It is important that your vascular specialist then explains the treatment options to you, including the benefits and risks of intervention and what will happen if you do nothing.
+Your vascular specialist will explain the treatment options to you, including the benefits and risks of intervention and what will happen if you do nothing.

 What are the BENEFITS of the intervention?